Aya Nakamura: 2024 Paris Olympics

 A few months before the 2024 Summer Olympics in Paris, there was speculation that Nakamura would perform at the opening ceremony.
 This led to protests, especially from the far right, including a banner by Les Natifs (a splinter group of Les Identitaires) that read, "There's no way, Aya.
 This is Paris, not the Bamako market."
 Politician Marine Le Pen, the former president of the National Rally, also criticised the rumoured decision, deeming it a "provocation" and a "humiliation" on Macron's part.
 The backlash was described as racist by French politicians and public figures as well as by international media.
 In response, Nakamura received support from the Paris 2024 committee and others, including French Minister of Sports Amélie Oudéa-Castéra and Minister of Culture Rachida Dati.
 According to an Odoxa poll, 63% of French people disapproved of Nakamura performing at the Olympics.

 On 15 March, an investigation into racist online posts towards Nakamura was opened following complaints filed by the LICRA and SOS Racisme.
 Nakamura herself responded to the backlash with a social media post stating, "You can be racist but not deaf...
 That's what hurts you!
 I'm becoming a number 1 state subject in debates... but what do I really owe you?
 Nada."
 This was followed by another post thanking those who had supported her, "especially my community".
 In April, Macron stated that Nakamura "speaks to a good number of our fellow citizens" and that he thought she was "absolutely in her rightful place in an opening or closing ceremony".

 At the opening ceremony on 26 July, Nakamura performed a medley of her songs "Pookie" and "Djadja" with Charles Aznavour's "For me formidable", from his 1963 album Qui ?, accompanied by the French Republican Guard.
+It became the most-watched moment in French television history, with 31.4 million watchers.

 Personal life

 Nakamura is Muslim.
 Since 2019, she has supported the ALIYAH association, created by the parents of a young girl suffering from hemolytic-uremic syndrome.

 Nakamura gave birth to her first child, a daughter, in 2016.
 She has declined to share the father's identity.
 In 2019, she was in a brief relationship with her "Sucette" collaborator Niska.
 She has accused him of domestic violence and expressed regret over not pressing charges.
 In October 2020, she confirmed her relationship with music video producer Vladimir Boudnikoff, with whom she had worked previously.
 Their daughter was born in January 2022.
 After an incident in August of the same year, Nakamura announced the couple's separation in October.
 Both Nakamura and Boudnikoff were charged with reciprocal domestic violence in relation to the events of August 2022.
 On 23 February 2023, a Bobigny judge ruled that Nakamura had to pay a €10,000 fine, while Boudnikoff had to pay €5,000.

+In August 2026, Nakamura became engaged to French rapper Ryad Kartoum, known as RK.